bryanlopezinc/Bookmarker/README.md

    - Invite users as collaborators to foster teamwork and collective knowledge management.

 5. **Granular Permissions:**
-   - Exercise precise control over collaborators with the ability to add/remove bookmarks, invite users, update folders, and engage in discussions based on customizable permissions.
+   - Exercise precise control over collaborators with the ability to add/remove bookmarks, invite users, update folders, and engage in discussions based on customizable permissions or roles.

 6. **Access Control:**
    - Determine who can view folder bookmarks, ensuring sensitive information remains secure.